Fork, Clone, Contribute

 Figure out the branch that should be used for this change by going through this section

-, that's where most changes should go.
+When in doubt use master, that’s where most changes should go.
 This can be

 changed later by